 Ms. Han also holds a Master of Laws degree (LL.M.) in International Legal Studies from New York University School of Law.
 In addition to her U.S. law degrees, Ms. Han holds a Bachelor of Laws degree (LL.B.) from Fudan University in China.

 In between receiving her LL.M. and her J.D. from NYU, Ms. Han worked as a Research Scholar at NYU’s US-Asia Law Institute.
 In that role, Ms. Han participated in comparative studies of the criminal justice systems in the United States and China, and was responsible for designing and implementing a wide variety of legal reform and rule of law programs throughout China, particularly involving the death penalty, indigent criminal defense, wrongful conviction and exoneration, land use, and human rights advocacy.
-A native Mandarin speaker, Ms. Han is a skilled legal translator and interpreter.
+Ms. Han is fluent in Mandarin, Chinese.